IBM/ibm-cloudability-governance/example-workflows/single-deployment/Readme.md

 on:
   pull_request:
     types: [opened, reopened, synchronize]
-    paths:
-    - 'common/aws/**' # common module used across deployments
-    - 'envs/region-a/**' # specific module against which to run Governance Action
 ```
-ensures that if a pull request makes a change to `envs/region-a` then the workflow action will get triggered.
+ensures that if a pull request is created/updated then the workflow action will get triggered.

 ### Account setup

 Providing a proider account mapping allows Cloudability Governance to consider any custom pricing that might be available for an account when giving cost estimations.

-This structure is a mapping of provider alias to the corresponding AccountID and Cloud vendor
+This structure is a mapping of provider alias to the corresponding AccountID and Cloud vendor.

+The wildcard `*` indicates the default account information to use if a specific providers information is not set.

 ```
 - name: Run Cloudability Cost Estimation